defendthehoneypot/Client-GPOs/Client Computer Security v1.0/README.md

 #Local Account Password Solution (LAPS)

 LAPS is a Microsoft solution to manage the password of the local administrator account.
 This protects systems by setting a different randomized password on the clients.
 It then stores the password in the Active Directory computer object.
 Download the LAPS solution from Microsoft here.
 If LAPS is not configured the GPO will have no affect on the systems, except to generate errors in the event logs.
+1. LAPS can be download from here: https://www.microsoft.com/en-us/download/details.aspx?id=46899

 #NOTE: IN ORDER TO CONFIGURE THE LAPS SETTINGS, IT IS ASSUMED THE SOLUTION HAS BEEN DEPLOYED ALREADY.